vals-productions/sqlighter/README.md

   // important at Android as database open method is called from the Context db.setContext(this);
   try {
+    /*
-    db.copyDbOnce(); // will copy DB file from your project files into device's DB location if it's not there yet. db.openIfClosed();
+     Will copy DB file from your project files into device's DB location if it's not there yet.
+If the file is already on the device, will proceed according to db.setOverwriteDb(boolean) method.
+     */
+    db.copyDbOnce();
+    db.openIfClosed();
   } catch (Exception e) {
   ...